Pako Ayestarán

 Francisco Martín "Pako" Ayestarán Barandiarán (born 5 February 1963) is a Spanish football manager and coach.
-He is currently the assistant head coach at Premier League club Aston Villa.
+He was most recently the assistant head coach at Premier League club Aston Villa.

 Ayestarán was assistant manager to Rafael Benítez at Valencia and Liverpool.
-After parting ways with Benítez in 2007, he became a head coach in his own right, managing clubs in Mexico, Israel, Spain, and Portugal, including Valencia in La Liga.
+After parting ways with Benítez in 2007, he became a head coach in his own right, managing clubs in Mexico, Israel, Spain, and Portugal.
 He led Maccabi Tel Aviv to a domestic treble in 2015.

-Early life and education

-Ayestarán was born in Beasain, Gipuzkoa, and played youth football at Real Sociedad.

-He studied physical activity and sport sciences, later earning a master's degree in high-performance training from the Spanish Olympic Committee and becoming a licensed UEFA Pro coach.

-After starting his career as a fitness coach, he was appointed Rafael Benítez's assistant coach at Osasuna in 1996, and remained on his staff at Extremadura (1997–99), Tenerife (2000–01), Valencia (2001–04) and Liverpool (2004–07).

 Coaching career

+Early career

+Ayestarán was born in Beasain, Gipuzkoa.
+After starting his career as a fitness coach, he was appointed Rafael Benítez's assistant at Osasuna, and remained behind the manager at Extremadura, Tenerife, Valencia and Liverpool.

 Valencia

 In 2001, Ayestarán followed Rafael Benítez to Valencia, joining as assistant manager.
 The club won two La Liga titles (2001–02 and 2003–04) and the 2003–04 UEFA Cup.

 Liverpool

 In 2004, he moved to Liverpool as assistant manager.
-There, Ayestarán modernized the team’s fitness regime, introducing data-driven methods, individualized recovery programs, and the “Pako Hills” training slopes at Melwood.
-Steven Gerrard called him “the perfect number two,” while Peter Crouch remarked “Pako ran the show,” crediting him as one of the best coaches he had worked with.
-During his time at the club, Benítez won the 2004–05 UEFA Champions League, 2005 UEFA Super Cup, 2005–06 FA Cup, 2006 FA Community Shield, and reached the final of the 2006–07 UEFA Champions League.
+There, Ayestarán modernized the team's fitness regime, introducing data-driven methods, individualized recovery programs, and the "Pako Hills" training slopes at Melwood.
+Steven Gerrard called him "the perfect number two," while Peter Crouch remarked "Pako ran the show," crediting him as one of the best coaches he had worked with.
+During his time at the club, Benítez won the 2004–05 UEFA Champions League, 2005 UEFA Super Cup, 2005–06 FA Cup, 2006 FA Community Shield, and a runner-up finish in the 2006–07 UEFA Champions League.

-On 1 September 2007, Ayestarán announced his departure from Liverpool after 11 years partnering Benítez.
-Benítez accused Ayestarán of "betrayal" for allegedly contacting other clubs behind his back, while Ayestarán rejected the accusations, claiming instead that Benítez "forgot his principles".
+On 1 September 2007, Ayestarán announced his departure from the Reds after eleven years of partnering with Benítez.
+Benítez accused Ayestarán of "betrayal" as Ayestarán "contacted other clubs behind his back", while Ayestarán rejected the accusations, claiming instead that Benítez "forgot his principles".

-During the summer of 2007, FC Barcelona expressed interest in adding him to their technical staff, though Liverpool initially blocked the move.
+During the summer of 2007, Barcelona expressed interest in adding him to their technical staff, though Liverpool initially blocked the move.
 He was also invited by Avram Grant to join his coaching staff at Chelsea, but Ayestarán declined the offer.